.

 EMERGENCIES IN THE FIELD

-The project and protected area staff will have mobile phones for communication while conducting field work.
+The project and protected area staff will have mobile phones for communication while conducting fieldwork.

 Earthwatch has a 24-hour, 7-day-a-week emergency hotline number.
 Someone is always on call to respond to messages that come into our live answering service.